Dithn/workshops/LPCV_2020/uav_video_challenge/readme.md

 # Overview

 This baseline OCR solution is a two step solution involving: 1) a text detection step, and 2) a text recognition step.
 The detection step (1), finds arbitrary rotated bounding boxes of text within a given image.
 It uses a Faster-RCNN detection architecture with a rotation RPN [1].
 The trunk is based on the dmasking model from the FBNet family for efficiency [2].
 The recognition step (2) is run on image patches cropped from the original image to recognize single words from the bounding box.
-It is based on the character sequence encoding (CHAR) as proposed in [3].
+It is based on the character sequence encoding (CHAR) as proposed in [3] and trained in the Rosetta frame work [4].
 The trunk is based on the fbnet_c model from the FBNet family for efficiency [2].

 The models were trained with publicly available datasets.
 For the text detection mode, we use the SynthText in the Wild dataset [4].
 The model was trained with detectron2 framework [5] with efficient model archs as specified [6].
 For the text recognition model, we use data from both [4] and [7] for training.